dmarsic/direncrypt/README.md

 Check: 3 ok, 2 not ok
 ```

 State can be inconsistent if the files have been deleted but the register has not been updated.
-This needs to be done manually at the moment.
+This utility provides two ways to deal with inconsistencies:

+* `check.py --clean|-c`: If unencrypted or encrypted file is missing (or both), the remaining existing file (if any) will be deleted from filesystem, and the entry in the register will be deleted.
+* `check.py --resync|-r`: If unencrypted file is missing, it will be decrypted to the original location, based on the register entry.

+Please note that if encrypted file is missing and unencrypted does not, this is a regular situation that `encrypt.py` deals with.
+It should be encrypted on the next call (possibly initiated via cron).

 ## direncryption Library